Do you want to learn more about Turkish Meze, how to eat them, and what’s so special? Look no further!

-I have noticed especially at fish restaurants, they are not included.
-They will bring a large tray with the mezes covered in seran rap and you pick the ones you want.
+However, especially at fish restaurants, they are not included.
+They will bring a large tray with the mezes covered in saran wrap and you pick the ones you want.

 If the minute you sit down at the table they start to bring them out, it is a safe bet that they are included in your meal.

 Some restaurants specialize in mezes and are quite proud of their recipe or special take on a traditional dish.

 You should also expect to take your time.
 Mezes aren’t meant to be scarfed down and then rush to the meal.

-Turkish culture really is so much about relationship and good food.
+Turkish culture really is so much about relationships and good food.
 There is a high value for them to enjoy each other and good food slowly.

 What about Alcohol?